rq/rq/README.md

 * *Queues* are queues, in the computer science way.
 Technically, they are Redis lists where work is `rpush`'ed on and `lpop`'ed from.
-* *Jobs* are a definitions of work that can be carried out by a different process.
+* *Jobs* are a definitions of work that can be carried out by a different processes.
 Technically, they are just plain old Python function calls, with arguments and return values and the like.
-* *Workers* are Python processes that pop off work from queues and start executing them.
-They report back any return values or exceptions.
+* *Workers* are processes that pop off work from queues and start executing them.
+They report back return values or exceptions.

 To put work on queues, tag a Python function call as a job, like so: